Transition and Hope

 Alas, time marches on (as the saying goes).

 Throughout it all, though, I have found so much gratitude.
-I’m grateful for my self care practices, including Inner Bonding, meditation, gardening, teaching, and my Wonder work.
+I’m grateful for my self care practices, including self-reclamation work, meditation, gardening, teaching, and my Wonder work.
 I’m grateful for the luxury of time–to reflect, to cook and read and crochet, to garden, to nap.
 But most of all, I’m grateful for the chance to feel… to have the time and (mental and physical) space for such self reflection, for honoring feelings, for crying the tears that need to be shed.

 Finding Hope